GCSE Physics: Understanding Forces

 3. Third Law: For every action, there is an equal and opposite reaction.

-Problem: A car with a mass of 1,000 kg accelerates at 2 m/s².
+Problem: A car of mass 1,000 kg accelerates at 2 m/s².
 Calculate the resultant force acting on the car.

 Solution: